 Async Components

-However, Crank also allows any component to be async, by adding an async before the function keyword.
+Nevertheless, a JavaScript framework would not be complete without a way to work with promises.
+To this end, Crank simply allows any component to be async the same way you would make any function asynchronous: by making the function asynchronous.
 Both async function and async generator components are supported.
-This feature means you can await promises in the process of rendering in virtually any component.
+This means you can await promises in any component.

 import {renderer} from "@b9g/crank/dom";